JupiterOne-Archives/docs-old/guides/creating-relationships-between-entities-you-own-and-entities-you-do-not.md

     _toEntityKey: entityTo.entity._key,
 }
 ```

-# Creating Relationships Between Assets You Own and Assets You Do Not

 This guide teaches you how to create relationships between an asset that you own
 and one you do not own.
 Adding new data to the J1 graph and forming relationships